Publication Ethics

 Other important declarations related to funding, conflicts of interest, and more

-Apart from the declarations we have discussed, there are others that authors need to consider.
-Let us take a look at them:
+Apart from the declarations discussed, there are others that authors need to consider like:

 1. Acknowledgments: Anyone who does not meet the authorship criteria but have provided technical help, institutional/department head who provided general support, or medical writers who assisted with the preparation of the manuscript content, should be acknowledged.
 If the authors have no one to acknowledge, kindly mention “Not applicable” in this section in the manuscript and write.
 Submissions by anyone other than one of the authors will not be considered.

 2. Funding: All sources of funding for the research work and their role (if at all) in the design of the study and collection, analysis, interpretation of data, and in writing the manuscript should be declared.
-Provide the name(s) of the funding agency/agencies along with the grant number(s).
 If the study did not receive any funding, report the same.

-3. Competing interests/conflict of interest: Authors are advised to abide by the UPJOHNS Conflict of Interest policy detailed below.
+3. Competing interests/conflict of interest: Authors are advised to abide by the UPJOHNS Conflict of Interest policy.

 5. Authorship issues or disputes: In the case of an authorship dispute during peer review or after acceptance and publication, the Journal will not be in a position to investigate or adjudicate.
 Authors will be asked to resolve the dispute themselves.
 If they are unable the Journal reserves the right to withdraw a manuscript from the editorial process or in case of a published paper raise the issue with the authors’ institution(s) and abide by its guidelines.

-7. Confidentiality: Authors should treat all communication with the Journal as confidential which includes correspondence with direct representatives from the Journal Editors unless explicit consent has been received to share information.
+7. Confidentiality: Authors should treat all communication with the UPJOHNS as confidential which includes correspondence with direct representatives from the Journal Editors unless explicit consent has been received to share information.

 PLAGIARISM